 Heath And Safety

-At Rutland Sailability we take the safety of our volunteers and sailors very seriously and as such, take every step we can to ensure that things go right and if they do not, we undertake steps to try to ensure the problem does not occur again.
+At Rutland Sailability the safety of our members is our top priority and we take every step we can to ensure that things go right and if they do not, we undertake steps to try to ensure the problem does not occur again.

 As with just about any sport or activity, there are inherent risks involved.
 To eliminate all risk would be to stop the sport or activity altogether and the associated enjoyment and that would be a shame.